-Wivenhoe Dam (Lake Wivenhoe) is built on the Brisbane River, approximately 80 kilometres from Brisbane.
+Wivenhoe Dam was built on the Brisbane River, about 80 kilometres from Brisbane.
 It was designed by the Water Resources Commission and built in 1984.
-Its primary function is to provide a safe and reliable water supply to the south-east Queensland region.

-- The dam has a total storage capacity of 2.6 million megalitres.
-At full supply level it will hold 1.15 million megalitres, or about 2000 times the daily water consumption of Brisbane.
+Wivenhoe Dam has a total storage capacity of 3.132 million megalitres.
+At full supply level, it will hold 1.165 million megalitres, or about 2,000 times the daily water consumption of Brisbane.
 During a flood, Wivenhoe is designed to hold back a further 1.967 million megalitres on top of its normal storage capacity.

 Wivenhoe Dam houses a pumped-storage, hydro-electric generating facility.
 This power station is situated between Splityard Creek Dam and Lake Wivenhoe.

-During the pumping phase in the operating cycle the generator will operate as an electric motor driving the pump to lift water from Lake Wivenhoe to the upper storage of Splityard Creek Dam.
+During the pumping phase, the generator will operate as an electric motor driving the pump to lift water from Lake Wivenhoe to the upper storage of Splityard Creek Dam.
 When peak electricity demand occurs the flow of water is reversed, flowing from the upper to the lower storage and driving the turbine generator to generate electricity.